 - 我们数一数!
 (Wǒmen shǔ yī shǔ! / Let’s count!)

 What you need for leaf sorting sensory bottles:

 - Voss water bottles – they are so pretty, and the label peels off easily compared to other bottles!

-- Optional: Adhesive remover – there was very little sticky residue on our bottles, so we skipped this step that was suggested by Rhythms of Play.
-However, for non-Voss bottles which sticky residue, I did find this to be very effective.
+- Optional: Adhesive remover – there was very little sticky residue on our Voss water bottles, so we skipped this step.
+However, I have found other water brand labels to be more difficult to remove and require adhesive remover.

 How to set up the fall leaf sorting sensory bottles:

 - Remove labels from bottle; wash and dry bottle